pranavyeola/docker_mysql/readME.md

 shell script to run required command.

-#How to use?
+# Execution commands

 ## Build Image:
 `docker build -t my_mysql .`
-1 build : to build an image
+1. build : to build an image
-2 -t : option to provide tagname
+2. -t : option to provide tagname
-3 . : path(current directory)
+3. . : path(current directory)

-Note: Make sure your in same directory where dockerfile is placed.
+Note: Make sure you are in same directory where dockerfile is placed.

 ## Run Image:
 `docker run -it -d -p 3445:4000 my_mysql`